 Your payment history is the most important factor when calculating your credit score.
-This includes all payments you’ve made on different types of credit line, like credit cards, instalment loans, mortgages and even mobile phone contracts.
+This includes all payments you’ve made on different types of credit line, like credit cards, small loans, instalment loans, mortgages and even mobile phone contracts.
 Late payments can badly damage your credit score, as can missing the payments altogether.

 Actions taken as a result of late of missed payments will also have an adverse effect on your credit score.
 This includes debts being passed on to debt collection agencies, statutory demands, county court judgments (CCJs), individual voluntary arrangements (IVAs), debt relief orders, debt management plans and bankruptcies.